muggy8/improbable/from-me-to-me/XsCMjlrV.md

 Bodies littered the forest floor and many of them showed signs of fatal damage.

-some had holes torn strait through their body while others where missing limbs or even worse, ther entire head.
+Some had holes torn strait through their body while others where missing limbs or even worse, their entire head.

 Blood soaked the earth and as I looked up, I could feel my stomach turn trying it's best to eject whatever it contained.